Find a Western Exterminator near you

 Read below for further information on the range of insects that can damage timber:

 There are wood boring insects that cause damage to homes and businesses throughout California and the West Coast.
-Whether you are in the Central Valley towns such as Bakersfield, Fresno, Sacramento or the coastal areas of Oxnard, Santa Maria, San Diego or Ventura, we have an office near you.
+Whether you are in the Central Valley towns such as Bakersfield, Fresno, Sacramento or the coastal areas of Oxnard, Santa Maria, or San Diego, we have an office near you.

 Beetles are the largest group of animals, having about 400,000 species in 500 families.
 They are extremely diverse with species adapted for almost any kind of environment and to feed on any food source, including many agricultural, horticultural and forestry plants and products.
 Many species are also beneficial predators of other insect pests.